tangoswap-cash/tangoswap-interface/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Describe an issue in the MistSwap Interface
+about: Describe an issue in the TangoSwap Interface
 title: ''
 labels: bug
 assignees: ''